-To monitor and delete SOA composite application instances from the application home
+To monitor and delete SOA composite application instances from the application home page:

 From the SOA Infrastructure Menu From the SOA Folder in the Navigator 1.
 Select Home.
 1. Under soa-infra , select a specific SOA 2.
-Select the Deployed Composites tab. composite application.
+Select the Deployed Composites tab. composite application from its partition.
 3. Select a specific SOA composite application.

-2. Click the Instances tab.
+Click the Instances tab.